2.5.3. Template types¶

 Page Type templates typically never have fields since there is never any feature-specific business logic in the project layer that can leverage these fields.
 These templates will get their content fields from the Interface templates from which they derive.

-Datasource templates are similar to Page Type templates in that they derive from Interface templates for their content.
-Datasource templates however do not have any renderings and are therefore used for items that are not part of the page or navigation structure of the website.
+Datasource templates are used as the Datasource Template in Sitecore renderings.
+They do not have any renderings themselves and are therefore used for items that are not part of the page or navigation structure of the website.

 Because of the multi-site/multi-tenant nature of the Habitat project, the Datasource templates in Habitat are maintained in the Common Project layer module.
 This allows multiple project layer modules and sites (such as the Habitat site) to use these templates.
 This does not however stop a Project layer module from overriding one of the Common Datasource Templates and adding more or another functionality to it.